Carol L Dysinger

 She is also known for her feature length documentary Camp Victory, Afghanistan.
 It premiered in competition at SXSW 2010, and played at the Museum of Modern Art Doc Fortnight and the Human Rights Watch Film Festival.
 Funded by Sundance Doc Fund and Corporation for Public Broadcasting, the film later appeared on Public Television.

-Prior to directing docs, Prof. Dysinger edited many documentaries and features, including "DEADLINE" for Big Mouth Productions (Sundance, and NBC), RAIN for Lola Films, M.Scorsese Executive Producer (Sundance, Venice International) SANTITOS for Springall Pix, John Sayles Exec (Sundance, Guadalajara, San Sebastian) and PUNK (Warners) which was a finalist for a national Emmy.
-She edited "Rock the Casbah" for the Clash.
+Prior to directing docs, Professor Dysinger edited many documentary and narrative features, including Deadline for Big Mouth Productions (Sundance, and NBC), Santitos for Springall Pix, John Sayles Exec (Sundance, Guadalajara, San Sebastian) and Punk (Warners) which was a finalist for a national Emmy®.

-She is the recipient of the David Payne Carter award for excellence in teaching.
+She is the proud recipient of the David Payne Carter Award for Excellence in Teaching.

 Documentary Project :Directing the Documentary

 Doc Skills : an Overview of Documentary Methodologies